Blog Archive, Great Reads

 “Laying Down The Law.”
 1880.
 Photo from the New York Public Library.

 One of the things these foreign children were taught in this time period was how to read and speak English, and an appreciation for American history, government, and rhetoric — as well as other subject matters not unfamiliar to children today, such as basic arithmetic and literacy skills.
 Textbooks from the 19th century show just how similar school subjects were to today, although the classroom setting was very different from how we’re educated these days.
 A single classroom often had kids of various ages and education levels, with the older students helping teach the younger ones in what’s known as the Lancasterian model.
-Teachers were mostly young, unwed, pious women who administered much harsher disciplines for unruly students, and there were no aisles of school supplies for parents to dance around.
+Teachers were mostly young, unwed, pious women who administered much harsher disciplines for unruly students.

 Of course, if one has any questions about what life was like for an immigrant child attending American schools at the height of the immigrant influx into the country, they could always Meet Victoria Confino and ask her all about it.